saintmalik/blog.saintmalik.me/blog/2026-01-29-just-vault.md

 import Giscus from "@giscus/react";

 If you've been following my journey with HashiCorp Vault on EKS, you've seen me talk about <a href="https://blog.saintmalik.me/automate-vault-backup-restore-on-aws-eks/" target="_blank">automating backups</a> and <a href="https://blog.saintmalik.me/tls-vault-eks/" target="_blank">setting up TLS</a>.
-But as my infrastructure grew, I realized that "manual-ish" restores and Terraform-managed manifests were becoming a bottleneck.
+But as things scaled, I realized that detached manual processes and terraform/tofu-managed manifests were becoming a major friction point.

 <!--truncate-->